Mirtazapine For Seniors: What Changes With Age

 Key Takeaways

-• Seniors require lower starting doses and slower dose increases compared to younger adults
+• Seniors require lower starting doses and slower dose increases compared to younger adults.

-• Fall risk increases significantly due to sedation and blood pressure effects
+• Fall risk increases significantly due to sedation and blood pressure effects from mirtazapine.

-• Weight gain monitoring becomes more critical in elderly patients with existing health conditions
+• Weight gain monitoring becomes more critical in elderly patients with existing health conditions such as diabetes or heart disease.

 For elderly patients considering antidepressant therapy, understanding these age-specific factors can make the difference between successful treatment and problematic side effects.
 Doctronic's AI-powered platform can help seniors and their families navigate these complex medication decisions with personalized guidance available 24/7.